GAIPS-INESC-ID/furhat-client/README.md

-# furhat-client
+# furhat-client-fatima
-A python client library for the robot Furhat
+A python client library for the robot Furhat that utilizes and demonstrates an integration with the FAtiMA agent toolkit